rishabhdhenkawat/VEHICAL-SPEED-DETECTION-KNN-MOG/README.md

 Optimization note: processing time is compansated with real time hence the time used for processing does not affect the actual time, vehical has taken.

 #### INSTRUCTIONS TO RUN
-1. USING FLASK
+1. USING FLASK <br />
    a.
-Clone this repositry
+Clone this repositry <br />
    b.
-Install the required libraries from requirements.txt file
+Install the required libraries from requirements.txt file <br />
    c.
-Run app.py python3 file
+Run app.py python3 file <br />
    d.
-Open any browser type localhost:5000/
+Open any browser type localhost:5000/ <br />
    e.
-Upload the video to be processed.
+Upload the video to be processed. <br />
-2. USING DOCKER
+2. USING DOCKER <br />
    a.
-Directly bulid the docker image using docker file and run the image.
+Directly bulid the docker image using docker file and run the image. <br />